DataDog/heroku-buildpack-datadog/README.md

 ## Usage

 This buildpack installs the Datadog Agent in your Heroku Dyno to collect system metrics, custom application metrics and traces.
-To collect custom application metrics or traces, include the language appropriate [DogStatsD or Datadog APM library](http://docs.datadoghq.com/libraries/) in your application.
+To collect custom application metrics or traces, include the language appropriate [DogStatsD or Datadog APM library](http://docs.datadoghq.com/libraries/) in your application. *Note*: Heroku buildpacks cannot be used with Docker images.
+To build a Docker image with Datadog, reference the [Datadog Agent docker files](https://github.com/DataDog/datadog-agent/tree/master/Dockerfiles).

 ## Installation